 to France on June 28, 1939 and is a memorial to Will.

-The flight had been planned for a long time.
 Will was killed in a plane accident in Alaska

 with his pal and fellow aviator Wiley Post four years earlier.
 Will had purchased the first ticket for the Dixie Clipper years in advance of the flight like an astronaut